Catholic Prayer For Fertility

 Catholics additionally may pray to saints who were known for their miracles related to fertility.
 For example, Pope John Paul II prayed to St. Francis of Assisi during World War II as a means of obtaining God’s help in ending World War II.
 Additionally, many Catholics also pray to Our Lady of Lourdes as she is often credited with being able to bring about fertility miracles.

-READ: Catholic Prayer For The Dying
+READ: Prayer For Pope's Intentions

 The Elements of Catholic Prayer for Fertility